gitlabhq/gitlabhq/doc/user/project/pages/getting_started/pages_from_scratch.md

 In this case, you need to exclude the `/vendor` directory from the list of folders Jekyll builds.
-Otherwise, Jekyll will try to build the directory contents along with the site.
+Otherwise, Jekyll tries to build the directory contents along with the site.

 In the root directory, create a file called `_config.yml` and add this content: